GeorgeWang26/CS251/notes.md

 <img src="img/lec12-4.png">

 ### DRAM - Dynamic RAM
+Dynamic because need to recharge to remember, otherwise capacitor will lose its charge, and the stored data will be forgot

 DRAM is made from 1 capacitors and 1 transistors, so cheaper than SRAM, and smaller physical space

 - DRAM is cheaper than SRAM, but slower